Le-Technologue/42-Cub3D/README.md

 Because a far fetched notion of what it takes to be a "proper" engineer apparently involves agonizing over some maths... or at least be able to get them to work for your problems.

 ## Usage
+- Switch to macOS-evaluated or linux-dev branch accordingly to your OS.
+- On linux-dev branch, update the libft submodule.
+- Compile using make
+- ./cub3D [map path]

+There are some map files inside the /maps folder, you can modify those using a text editor.

+Some xpm textures are stored inside the /wad folder.
+You can replace or modify those as well.

 ## Constraints ~
 No OpenGL, no SDL... just a spartan homebrewed graphics lib from 42 school with rudimentary window and events management... and the ability to print a single pixel to a screen or a buffer.